Property maintenance

 Contracts for maintenance work

-Keep a Sign-in register [PDF, 57 KB] at reception or the main school entrance.
+Keep a sign-in register at reception or the main school entrance.
 Ensure contractors sign in and out to track who is onsite at any given time.

-The detailed register will let you know about the contractors’ safety documentation, whether they have been police vetted, and their training and contact details (see: Police vetting for school property projects).
+The detailed register will let you know about the contractors’ safety documentation, whether they have been police vetted and their training and contact details.

 Assessing contractor performance